-TCJQIH The Online Journal of Quality in Higher Education - January 2015 Volume 2, Issue 1
+TCJQIH The Online Journal of Quality in Higher Education - April 2015

-- 4. Involving a field of assessment for the examination system and course assessment in Academic Department. - 5.
+- 1. Figuring out relative weights for all assessment types, fields and aspects. - 2.
+Involving a field of assessment for the Action Plan of the faculties and Academic Departments. - 3.
+Involving an assessment tool for the Head of Department (HoD), dean and deputy dean of the faculty within the assessment of the faculty. - 4.
+Involving a field of assessment for the examination system and course assessment in Academic Department. - 5.
 Involving descriptive standards for the assessment of Program Specification Document (PSD) of each - 1. program in the department. - 6.
 Involving descriptive standards for the Course Portfolio of each program in the department. - 7.
-Involving assessment tools for staff member performance assessment which is assessed by students (teaching and assessment performance), HoD (teaching, research, administrative performance), peer-review (teaching performance), and self-assessment (teaching and research performance).
+Involving assessment tools for staff member performance assessment which is assessed by students (teaching and assessment performance), HoD (teaching, research, administrative performance), peerreview (teaching performance), and self-assessment (teaching and research performance).
 Students are involved in the assessment of staff with a relative weight of 40% and the 60% is distributed between the other assessors. - 8.
 Involving standards for the assessment of the curricula by students in order to allow them to somehow contribute in the development of curricula.